AlexGuo43/ScanWise/README.md

 ### `npm start`

+Make sure node.js is installed.
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\